bugzilla/bugzilla/docs/en/rst/installing/email.rst

 Bugzilla's approach to email is configured in the :guilabel:`Email` section of the Parameters.

-XXX Bug: description of mail_delivery_method talks about Qmail, and is in other ways wrong.
+.. todo:: Bug: description of mail_delivery_method talks about Qmail, and is in
+          other ways wrong.

 .. _install-MTA: